fo-dicom/fo-dicom/README.md

 client.Send("127.0.0.1", 104, false, "SCU-AE", "SCP-AE");             // Alt 1
 await client.SendAsync("127.0.0.1", 104, false, "SCU-AE", "SCP-AE");  // Alt 2
 ```

+### 2.0 Breaking Change!
+Due to the split into a core Portable Class Library and platform-specific support libraries, manager classes must be initiated before *fo-dicom* can be used in an application.
+Initialization should be performed using one of the `Dicom.Managers.Setup` overloads, e.g.

+    Dicom.Managers.Setup();

+In a .NET application, initialization may additionally require selection of the appropriate log and image managers.
+Available image managers are `WinFormsImageManager.Instance` and `WPFImageManager.Instance`:

+    Dicom.Managers.Setup(WinFormsImageManager.Instance);  // or ...
+    Dicom.Managers.Setup(WPFImageManager.Instance);

+Several log managers are available on .NET, for example `ConsoleLogManager.Instance` and `NLogManager.Instance`:

+    Dicom.Managers.Setup(ConsoleLogManager.Instance);  // or ...
+    Dicom.Managers.Setup(NLogManager.Instance);        // or ...

+To configure both the log and image managers, use the `Dicom.Managers.Setup(LogManager, ImageManager)` overload.

 ### Contributors
 * [Colby Dillion](https://github.com/rcd)